-A week in Scotland: what to do and see in 6, 7 or 8 days?
+A week in Scotland: what to do and see for 6, 7 or 8 days?

 Want to explore Scotland and plan to spend your next vacation there?

-To help you organize your trip, I have prepared a week-long itinerary in Scotland to take full advantage of the must – see places of this wet country … but beautiful!
+To help you organize your trip, I have prepared a week-long itinerary in Scotland to take full advantage of the must – see places of this wet but beautiful country!

 So, what to do and see in 1 week in Scotland?

 To visit Scotland in 1 week, the best is to land in the Scottish capital, Edinburgh.

 And as a week is short enough, to see the maximum of things and not waste time in transport, I recommend renting a car.